Many teachers find it convenient to direct students to this website to access student materials associated with SERP products.

 - Look at the photo on page 6.
 Write about it on workbook p.
 58.

-- Watch the video to hear a teacher explain how to use a table of contents.
+Mini-lesson Video: Using the table of contents vimeo • download Workbook pp. 59-60: Using the table of contents - Watch the video to hear a teacher explain how to use a table of contents.

 - Follow along on workbook p.
 59.